acelyakilic/PTDLauncher/README.md

 ## Building from Source

 1. Clone the repository
-2. Install the required dependencies: `pip install pillow pygame pygetwindow requests` (if available)
+2. Install the required dependencies: `pip install pygame requests` (if available)
 3. Run `python PTDLauncher.py` to start the application
-4. To build an executable, run `build.bat`

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).